OSAS/community-website/source/blog/2016-02-22-gluster-takes-its-show-on-the-road.html.md

 environment, the Gluster packages will be one of the first SIG projects going to use that.

-I was surprised to see two engineers from Nutanix attend the talk.
-They were very attentive when others asked about VM workloads and hyper-convergence-related topics.

 The CentOS team maintains a Gluster environment for virtual machines.
 It is possible for CentOS projects to request a VM, and this VM will be located on their OpenNebula "cloud" backed by Gluster.
 This is a small